n0F4x/Game-Design-Assignment-3/Cards.md

 ### Counter [reaction]

-Nullify the effect that another card would have on you.
+Nullify the effect of another card.

 ### Teleport